abhinit75/convictional-challenge/README.md

 4. Postman - to test the API

 # Key Terms & Structure
-- Used the DAO (Data Acess Object) and DTO (Data Transfer Object) concept to help map the incoming data and trasnfer from one data model to another.
+- Used the DAO (Data Acess Object) and DTO (Data Transfer Object) concept to help map the incoming data and transfer from one data model to another.
 - Following the specifications provided in Express JS documentation, the schema (models) have been seperated from routes.

 # Engineering Challenge V3 - Details